 Lister corns are found on the inside and outside of the nail bed, typically on the 5th toe.
 Lister corns are often described by the patient as having a 'second toe nail' on the toe.
 This 'second toe nail' is actually hard callus that resembles nail.
 Pain is described with direct pressure to the corn by shoes.
 Lister corns are named after the father of modern surgery, British surgeon Joseph Lister (1827-1912).

 Corns form by direct pressure against the skin.
 The reaction of the skin is to protect itself by forming more skin.
-Initially this protective layer of skin is helpful, but as it thickens this protective layer of skin will increase the pressure applied to the bone and become painful.
+Initially this protective layer of skin is helpful, but as it thickens this protective layer of skin will increase the pressure applied to the underlying soft tissue and bone and become painful.
 A Lister corn is created by direct pressure to the skin and bone adjacent to the toe nail.

 The bone of the toe is partly responsible for the formation of a Lister corn.
 The bone in the tip of the toe is called the terminal phalanx and is shaped a little like a Mexican sombrero with the tip of the hat pointing to the tip of the toe and the brim of the hat flaring out at the base of the toe nail.
-The brim of the hat can be prominent.
-And when the brim is prominent, we call it a bone spur.
+The brim of the hat can create a prominent bone spur.
 When direct pressure is applied to the outside of the toe (lateral aspect) by the shoe, we'll develop a Lister corn on the outside of the toe.
 When direct pressure is applied to the inside (medial aspect) of the toe by the adjacent toe, we'll develop a Lister on the inside of the toe.